Course Outline

 To enrol in this course, students are required to meet "Fit for placement" requirements, which includes completion of Level 1 Sports Training Course.
 Students also will be required to wear their physiotherapy clinical uniform for clinical simulations and clinical placements.

-During semester, clinical placement may be scheduled on the weekend or during the week around classes and assessments, or alternatively during semester breaks.
+During trimester, clinical placement may be scheduled on the weekend or during the week around classes and assessments, or alternatively during trimester breaks.
 Clinical placement hours may be able to be scheduled on a casual, part time or full time basis.
-The university will organise placements and allocate these to students using SONIA at the start of semester.
+The university will organise placements and allocate these to students using SONIA at the start of trimester.
 There may be some flexibility in timing of clinical placement hours at some sites and potential opportunities for students to swap placement allocations upon consultation with the clinical coordinator.
 Further direction and advice will be provided on the CANVAS site.

 Please note:

-- Students must achieve at least 50% on the placement assessment to pass this course and progress to graduate-level clinical placements in years 3 and 4.
+- Students must achieve at least 50% on the clinical educator placement assessment to pass this course and progress to graduate-level clinical placements in years 3 and 4.

 - Students also are required to submit a clinical experience log and complete a reflective survey in relation to each placement (within one week of placement being completed) to meet program requirements for the Bachelor of Physiotherapy (Honours) program.